Gklimo/strava/README.md

 - TODO: More tests in CI/CD eg. analytics_tests/ and dbt/strava/tests/
 - TODO: More restrictive security group inbound rules for dagster and airbyte
+- TODO: Set up QA environment to avoid pushing new code to PROD without proper testing
+- TODO: Create `release` branch which will be used to push new code to production, use `main` only for QA